TECHNICAL

 • HLS + Widevine - supported on Android via ExoPlayer with hls extension.

-• DASH + PlayReady - required for Roku and many Smart TVs.
+• DASH + PlayReady - still common on Samsung and LG Smart TVs.

 CMAF with CBCS encryption lets a single packaged file work across all five combinations above, with the manifest format chosen per-device.
 This is why CMAF wins in modern stacks.